Everything you need to know about The Northern Lights

 Locally known as ‘merrie dancers’, you can spot the lights at the most northerly point of the British Isles.

-Absolutely zero light pollution and a constant view of the north flooding the horizon makes Orkney a great place to see the Northern Lights in Scotland.
+Absolutely zero light pollution and a constant view of the north flooding the horizon makes Orkney a great place to see the Northern Lights whilst cruising around the UK.

 What to wear to wear when visiting the Northern Lights